SomBy: Liet-Lávlut 2009

 SomBy won first place at the Liet-Lávlut 2009 competition of minority-language bands.

 Čáhppes Lasttat 2008

 The band published their first EP "Čáhppes Lasttat" at the Ijahis idja festival on May 24, 2008.
 The record was produced by Jussi Isokoski.
+In 2023, 'Čáhppes Lasttat' celebrated its 15th anniversary with a special re-release featuring bonus tracks and live recordings.

 The EP has the following tracks on it: